 Why did policy makers at the State Department and National Security Council refuse to recognize that genocide was underway in Rwanda?
-There are probably two reasons, both compelled by a prevenient group decision to avoid U.S. involvement.
+There are probably two reasons, both compelled by an already ordered group decision to avoid U.S. involvement.

 First, the facts were resisted.
 The U.S. government was forewarned of the impending genocide.
 Communications were sent by cable, e-mail, and secure telephone from the U.S. embassy in Kigali informing the State Department about General Dallaire's premonitions months before April 6.
 But in 1993, President Clinton had ordered U.S. forces withdrawn from Somalia after General Aideed's militia (possibly trained by Osama bin Laden's Al Queda) killed eighteen Army Rangers.
-Policy makers in Washington, D.C., especially Anthony Lake, Dick Clarke and Susan Rice at the National Security Council, George Ward at the State Department, and the Joint Chiefs of Staff at the Defense Department, distrusted U.N. peacekeeping missions and did not want the U.S. to get involved in another African "civil war," another "quagmire."
-In response to Somalia, President Clinton had just signed Presidential Decision Directive 25, which the same policy makers had drafted, limiting U.S. involvement in U.N. peacekeeping operations.
-But it specifically allowed such intervention in cases of "genocide."
-They therefore resisted the "cognitive dissonance" of reports of impending genocide in Rwanda, which might have created at least a moral duty to intervene.
-The antiinterventionists dismissed General Dallaire's reports as "unconfirmed," meaning that
+Policy makers in Washington, D.C., especially Anthony Lake, Dick Clarke and Susan Rice at the National Security Council, George Ward at the State Department, and the Joint Chiefs of Staff at the Defense Department, distrusted U.N. peacekeeping missions and did not want the U.S. to get involved in another African "civil